Hadramet/5mlde/README.md

 ### Setting up the production environment

 1. Navigate to the `src` folder.
-2. Run `docker-compose up -d`.
+2. Run `docker-compose up --scale worker=5 -d`.
 This will build the infrastructure and create two containers: `training` for running Prefect deployment orchestration and `mlflow` for the model registry.
 3. Run `docker-compose down --volumes` to stop the containers and remove the volumes.